South Dakota Group Health Insurance Plans: Comprehensive Coverage for Your Business

 How Much Do Employers Pay for Health Insurance?

-Most South Dakota companies provide insurance for their workers.
+Most South Dakota companies provide protection for their workers.
 On average, employers pay 79 percent of the premium cost for individual coverage (often, they contribute less for dependent coverage), which is approximately $5,562 annually.

 Written by Todd Taylor